-Although the gateway does not strictly require the authentication of requests, the default policy set requires bearer token authentication.
+Although the gateway doesn't require the authentication of requests, the default policy set requires bearer token authentication.

-To support this approach, the gateway uses the configured access token validators to evaluate bearer tokens that are included in incoming requests.
-The result of that validation is supplied to the policy request in the HttpRequest.AccessToken attribute, and the user identity associated with the token is provided in the TokenOwner attribute.
+To support this, the gateway uses the configured access token validators to evaluate bearer tokens that are included in incoming requests.
+The validation result is supplied to the policy request in the HttpRequest.AccessToken attribute, and the user identity associated with the token is provided in the TokenOwner attribute.